“Dinner is Served”

 When Jefferson assume the presidency, African-American apprentices from Monticello were at work in Washington under Jefferson's French chef, Honoré Julien.
 Edith Fossett and Frances Hern spent several years at the President's House, and took over the Monticello kitchen on Jefferson's retirement from the presidency in 1809.
 There, they transformed what Jefferson called "plantation fare" into "choice" meals.

-The skills and recipes that came to Monticello were passed from one family member to another, so that when Edith Fossett's son (and James Hemings's great-nephew) Peter Fossett became free in 1850 and moved to Cincinnati, he used some of those same talents to build up one of that city's most successful catering firms.
+The skills and recipes that came to Monticello were passed from one family member to another.
+When Edith Fossett's son (and James Hemings's great-nephew) Peter Fossett became free in 1850 and moved to Cincinnati, he used some of those same talents to build up one of that city's most successful catering firms.